-Pantone colours will be converted to CMYK for digital Large Format printing as the printing process will not accommodate Pantone spot inks.
-Pantone spot inks can be utilized on our screen presses.
-PrismTech requires that files be built with Pantone spot colours when a project demands a close colour match.
-If a Pantone spot colour match is important for your Large Format Printing Project please ask your Sales Representative for an estimate that includes a printed test or proof of the file before printing the live project.
+PANTONE colours will be converted to CMYK for digital large format printing as the printing process will not accommodate PANTONE spot colours.
+PANTONE spot colours can be utilized on our screen presses.
+Hemlock Display requires the files be built with PANTONE spot colours when a project demands a close colour match.
+If a PANTONE spot colour match is important for your large format printing project, please ask your Sales Representative for an estimate that includes a printed test or proof of the file before printing the live project.